NomaCMS/nomacms-mcp-server/README.md

 | `delete` | delete entries, delete assets, delete webhooks               |
 | `admin`  | create/update/reorder collections and fields; add/set default **project locales** (MCP does not expose locale removal) |

-Create the key in the Noma dashboard under **User settings → API keys**.
+Create the key in the NomaCMS dashboard under **User settings → API keys**.
 Copy the **Project ID** from the project home page or **Project settings → API Access** when you configure this server.

 ## Using Multiple Projects

-Each MCP entry connects to a single Noma project.
+Each MCP entry connects to a single NomaCMS project.
 To work with multiple projects, add separate entries in your MCP config:

 ```json
 {